-The Executive Board delegates certain of its functions to five subsets.
-These subsets consist of members of the Executive Board or representatives of various business functions.
+The Executive Board delegates certain of its functions to three subsets.
 These subsets' decision making authority is derived from that of the Executive Board, set by the Board by way of the approval limits, policies and instructions.

-Network Planning Group is responsible for fleet and network strategy and short and long-term traffic planning of Finnair's passenger and cargo traffic, among other things.
-The Group is headed by SVP Resource Management and meets monthly.
+Network Planning Group is responsible for fleet and network strategy and short and long-term traffic planning of Finnair's scheduled, leisure and cargo traffic, among other things.
+The Group is headed by VP Resource Management and Corporate Development, and it meets monthly.